Plus+ Courses

 Carrie Craycraft

 This middle school science class is designed to give students in the logic stage an overview of earth and space science.
-We will use a hands-on approach to study geology, meteorology, astronomy, and oceanography, giving the students a solid foundation for high school science.
+We will use a hands-on approach to give the students a solid foundation for high school science.
 Students will be challenged to think analytically about facts and become familiar with the scientific method.
-Students will encounter a classically taught Charlotte Mason class that will begin the transition to traditionally taught upper level science.
+Students will encounter a classically taught Charlotte Mason class that will begin the transition to traditionally taught upper-level science.

 Class Day: Monday